Rakeshredii/Community-EMS-and-SDoH-Analytics/Project_Report.md

 # Community-EMS-and-SDoH-Analytics
 EMS and 911 data linked with SDoH indicators, analyzed in SQL with Power BI + ArcGIS to reveal community health hotspots.
-*Tools:* SQL · Power BI · ArcGIS · Python (synthetic data generation)
+*Tools:* SQL · Power BI · ArcGIS · Python

 ---

 ## 1. Introduction
 Emergency Medical Services (EMS) are essential to community health, yet repeat and non-urgent calls often strain resources.
 Many patterns of EMS utilization are linked to *social determinants of health (SDoH)* such as housing instability, food insecurity, and insurance coverage.

-This project integrates *synthetic EMS run data, 911 call records, and SDoH indicators* to:
+This project integrates EMS run data, 911 call records, and SDoH indicators* to:
 •⁠  ⁠Build a unified, validated dataset.
 •⁠  ⁠Identify geographic hotspots of EMS demand.
 •⁠  ⁠Connect SDoH risk factors with EMS usage.
 •⁠  ⁠Provide actionable insights via dashboards and maps.

-All datasets are *synthetic* to avoid privacy risks.

 ---